 - How to reduce or prevent exposure to these hazardous chemicals through use of control/work practices and personal protective equipment.

 Prior to a new hazardous chemical being introduced into any section of this agency, each employee of that section will be given information as outlined above.
-The Operations Director with assistance from the HC and/or RMs is responsible for ensuring that MSDS on any new chemicals are available.
+The Operations Director with assistance from the HSC and/or RMs is responsible for ensuring that MSDS on any new chemicals are available.

 A list and information about all known hazardous chemicals used by HSOLC employees will be kept in the Hazardous Chemical binder located in the Operations Director office and the designated location at each HS site.
 The list of Hazardous Chemicals will also be posted on the Portal.

-The HC and Operations Director will determine whether a chemical is hazardous by referring to the list on pages 8 and 9 of OSHA’s Hazard Communication Safe Work Practice Guide (440-2034) and by referring to the comprehensive summaries available at www.atsdr.cdc.gov
+The HSC and Operations Director will determine whether a chemical is hazardous by referring to the list on pages 8 and 9 of OSHA’s Hazard Communication Safe Work Practice Guide (440-2034) and by referring to the comprehensive summaries available at www.atsdr.cdc.gov

 Periodically, employees must perform hazardous non-routine tasks.
 Before starting work on such projects, each affected employee will be given information by their immediate supervisor about hazardous chemicals to which they may be exposed during such activity.
 This information will include: